What Is Moissanite Diamond Rings

 Like diamonds, Moissanite is additionally available in several shapes like pear, round brilliant, Asscher, emerald, marquise, oval and cushion.
 Obviously, the sort of metal utilized in an engagement ring setting will affect the cost—like higher gold purity or platinum.

-Those who select Moissanite in lieu of a diamond can also be assured that the stone is strong enough for daily wear.
+Those who select real Moissanite rings in lieu of a diamond ring can also be assured that the stone is strong enough for daily wear.
 While no gemstone can replicate a diamond’s hardness, Moissanite comes incredibly close.
 Although a diamond may be a 10 on the Mohs scale of hardness, Moissanite comes in second at 9.25.

 The colourless clear beauty and sparkling fire of Moissanite allows the stone to be the closest substitute for buyers who want the look of diamonds without the moral dilemma or higher cost.
 Moissanite isn’t a diamond duplicate, rather a totally unique and fiery stone that gives an equal stunning statement of a diamond at a fraction of the price!